Patient Responsibility

 Can I get a refund if my pharmacy overcharged for insulin?

 Yes.
-The Inflation Reduction Act caps insulin copays at $35 per monthly supply for all Medicare Part D plans.
+Under the Inflation Reduction Act, effective January 1, 2023, your Medicare Part D plan cannot charge more than $35 for a one-month supply of any covered insulin product, and the Part D deductible does not apply.
+(A parallel $35 cap applies under Part B for insulin used with a traditional insulin pump, effective July 1, 2023.)
 If you paid more, call your Part D plan and request a refund for the difference.
 Keep your pharmacy receipts as proof of what you paid.

 Which vaccines are free under Medicare Part D?

-All adult vaccines recommended by the CDC's Advisory Committee on Immunization Practices (ACIP) are covered at $0 cost-sharing under Part D, effective 2025.
-This includes shingles (Shingrix), Tdap, hepatitis B, and RSV vaccines, among others.
+All adult vaccines recommended by the CDC's Advisory Committee on Immunization Practices (ACIP) are covered at $0 cost-sharing under Part D, effective January 1, 2023.
+This includes shingles (Shingrix), Tdap, hepatitis B, RSV vaccines, and others.
+The Part D deductible does not apply to these vaccines.

 What is the Medicare Prescription Payment Plan?

-The Medicare Prescription Payment Plan lets you spread your annual Part D out-of-pocket costs into monthly installments instead of paying everything at the pharmacy counter.
-All Part D plans must offer this option starting in 2025.
+The Medicare Prescription Payment Plan, which started January 1, 2025, lets you spread your annual Part D out-of-pocket costs into capped monthly installments instead of paying everything at the pharmacy counter.
+Every Part D plan and every Medicare Advantage plan with drug coverage is required to offer it; participation is voluntary and free.
 Ask your plan to enroll you.

 Want Us to Check Your Bill?